 Level 1 dynamic fragmentation

-An originator STA may transmit one dynamic fragment of an MSDU, A-MSDU (if supported by the recipient) or MMPDU in an MPDU that is not in an A-MPDU or S-MPDU that is not sent under a block ack agreement to a recipient STA using level 1 dynamic fragmentation if the Fragmentation Support subfield(#16339) in the HE MAC Capabilities Information field of the HE Capabilities element received from the recipient STA is 1, 2 or 3.
+An originator STA may transmit one dynamic fragment of an MSDU, A-MSDU (if supported by the recipient) or MMPDU in an MPDU that is not in an A-MPDU or S-MPDU that is not sent under a block ack agreement to a recipient STA using level 1 dynamic fragmentation if the Dynamic Fragmentation Support subfield(#16339)(#15885) in the HE MAC Capabilities Information field of the HE Capabilities element received from the recipient STA is 1, 2 or 3.

 An originator STA may transmit a fragmented MSDU or A-MSDU (if supported by the recipient) under a block ack agreement to a recipient STA using level 1 dynamic fragmentation provided one of the following conditions is met:

-The Fragmentation Support subfield(#16339) in the HE Capabilities element received from the recipient STA is 1, and for the block ack agreement associated with the TID of the MSDU or A-MSDU, the HE Fragmentation Operation subfield is 1 if the ADDBA Extension element is present in the ADDBA Response frame received from the recipient STA.
+The Dynamic Fragmentation Support subfield(#16339)(#15885) in the HE Capabilities element received from the recipient STA is 1, and for the block ack agreement associated with the TID of the MSDU or A-MSDU, the HE Fragmentation Operation subfield is 1 if the ADDBA Extension element is present in the ADDBA Response frame received from the recipient STA.

-The Fragmentation Support subfield(#16339) in the HE Capabilities element received from the recipient STA is 2 or 3, and for the block ack agreement associated with the TID of the MSDU or A-MSDU, the ADDBA Extension element is present and the HE Fragmentation Operation subfield is 1 in the ADDBA Response frame received from the recipient STA.
+The Dynamic Fragmentation Support subfield(#16339)(#15885) in the HE Capabilities element received from the recipient STA is 2 or 3, and for the block ack agreement associated with the TID of the MSDU or A-MSDU, the ADDBA Extension element is present and the HE Fragmentation Operation subfield is 1 in the ADDBA Response frame received from the recipient STA.

 Level 2 dynamic fragmentation